-Vehicle and asset finance division provides finance to personal market customers and finance vehicles and equipment to the business market.
-As at 31 December 2015, gross loans and advances in vehicle and asset finance amounted to R69,574 million (R63,299 million as at 31 December 2014), an increase of 9.9 per cent.
-The credit loss ratio vehicle and asset finance decreased to 1.20 per cent. for the year ended 31 December 2015 from 1.58 per cent. for the year ended 31 December 2014 due to higher collections and improved loss given default rates.
+The Vehicle and asset finance division provides finance to retail market customers, finance vehicles and equipment to the business market and fleet solutions.
+As at 31 December 2016, gross loans and advances in vehicle and asset finance amounted to R71, 297 million (R69, 574 million as at 31 December 2015), an increase of 2.5 per cent.
+The credit loss ratio for vehicle and asset finance decreased to 1.11 per cent. for the year ended 31 December 2016 from 1.20 per cent. for the year ended 31 December 2015 due to lower early arrears growth and improved collections.